MetPX/sarracenia/doc/Admin.rst

 in the ~/.config/sarra/credentials.conf file, and that that file is forced to 600 permissions.

 The most secure method of transport is the use of SFTP with keys rather than passwords.
 Secure storage of sftp keys is covered in documentation of various SSH or SFTP clients.
+The credentials file just points to those key files.

 For sarracenia itself, password authentication is used to communicate with the AMQP broker, so implementation of encrypted socket transport (SSL/TLS) on all broker traffic is strongly